awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 | `Asia/Ashgabat` | `Atlantic/Azores` | `US/East-Indiana` |
 | `Asia/Baghdad` | `Australia/Adelaide` | `US/Pacific` |
 | `Asia/Baku` | `Australia/Brisbane` | `UTC` |

+## Deprecated versions for Amazon RDS for MariaDB<a name="MariaDB.Concepts.DeprecatedVersions"></a>

+Amazon RDS for MariaDB version 10\.0 and 10\.1 are deprecated\.

+For more information, see [ Announcement: Extending end\-of\-life Process for Amazon RDS for MariaDB 10\.0 and 10\.1](http://forums.aws.amazon.com/ann.jspa?annID=8571)\.

+For information about the Amazon RDS deprecation policy for MariaDB, see [Amazon RDS FAQs](http://aws.amazon.com/rds/faqs/)\.